DEVELOPERS

 }

-Trust depends on the proof object, not UI rendering.
+Trust depends on the verification proof object, not UI rendering.

-The signed payload is proof.messageString exactly as returned by the API.
+The canonical signed payload is proof.messageString exactly as returned by the API.

 External systems must treat messageString as the canonical input to signature verification.

-SDK, widget, badge, and modal bindings are thin consumers of verify and badge endpoints and never compute trust.
+SDK, widget, badge, and modal bindings are thin consumers of verification and badge endpoints and never compute trust.

 FAILURE MODES